 The Research Training Group (RTG) Genes, Environment and Inflammation is a joint and highly interdisciplinary effort from the Kiel University and the University of Lübeck.
 Both institutions are actively participating in the DFG excellence cluster “Inflammation at Interfaces”.
 A group of scientists working together at these institutions initiated this Research Training Group.
 Together, they stand for expertise, innovative approaches and the belief that interdisciplinary research will be the most promising.
 Speaker of the RTG is Prof. Dr. Andre Franke, Institute of Clinical Molecular Biology.

 The next doctoral researcher's generation will start in October 2018.
-For the projects 3 /4 /9 applications are welcome until 31st July, 2018.
-The other positions are filled already.

 Starting every April of a year (until 2020) the RTG will offer two scholarships for excellent medical students for a fixed term of one year.
 Interested candidates may contact the PIs directly.

 Doctoral researchers obtain access to a wide variety of different in vitro and in vivo methods and theoretical computational approaches such as subsequent data mining and bioinformatic analyses.
 Optimal infrastructures are available at the two universities in Kiel and Lübeck, not least the currently built Center of Molecular Life Sciences (“Zentrum für Molekulare Biowissenschaften”, ZMB) and the nationally unique Comprehensive Centers for Inflammation Medicine (CCIM).